dfelinto/blender-manual/manual/editors/file_browser.rst

       Removes/Decreases or adds/increases a trailing number to your file name (used e.g. to store different versions of a file).

+.. _bpy.ops.file.cancel:

+Cancel :kbd:`Esc`
+   Cancels the file selection (and the underlying operation), and closes the File Browser.
+   Using the *Back to Previous* button in the :doc:`Topbar </interface/window_system/topbar>` will have the same effect.

+.. _bpy.ops.file.execute:

 Confirm :kbd:`Return`
    The main button to validate the operation, which defines its name.
    Double-clicking on a non-directory item will have the same effect.

-Cancel :kbd:`Esc`
-   Cancels the file selection (and the underlying operation), and closes the File Browser.
-   Using the *Back to Previous* button in the :doc:`Topbar </interface/window_system/topbar>` will have the same effect.

 Source List